 Staff for Zoo or wildlife nonprofit: Now it’s my time to shine!
 If science isn’t your forte, but you want to help animals, working for a zoo or nonprofit is perfect for you.
 While you won’t be handing animals or chasing down poachers, fundraising and raising awareness is an incredibly fulfilling job.
 Job responsibilities could include writing grant proposals, managing social media, administration, marketing, attending board meetings, planning events, fundraising and much, much more.
 From Administrative assistant to Executive Director, you will make a difference in the lives of zoo animals and wildlife.
 An undergraduate degree is typically preferred, but not always mandatory.

 Feeling inspired?
-We’d love for you to share it with us on our social media!
+We’d love for you to share it with us on our social media and let us know if your career helps animals!